aaldaka/CS333-Proj/README.md

 ## User Profile Management
 ## Room Browsing and Details
 ## Booking System
-- I had to implement a full booking system that ensures valid user booking with functionalieties such as checking foor rooms availability and user conflicts.
-- I had to implement a full booking system, where I focused on allowing users to make bookings easily and efficiently.
+- I had to implement a full booking system, where I focused on allowing users to make bookings easily and efficiently and store then in MySQL database.
 - Designed the system to handle user inputs, like selecting dates and times.
 Moreover, ensured the data was stored correctly and  ensures valid user booking with functionalieties such as checking foor rooms availability and user conflicts.
 - A cancel feature was implemented so users can cancel their upcoming bookings easily!
 ## Admin Panel